-Uranium exploration on the Red Willow project is targeting areas proximal to graphitic basement rocks, possible structures (especially where cross-cutting structures are indicated), extensive alteration envelopes within basement or sandstone rocks, low grades of uranium, complex mineralogy and geochemistry (U, Ni, As, Co, B, Cu, Mo, Pb, Zn and V), areas proximal to the Athabasca basement unconformity, and areas of highly fractured sandstone that may be associated with underlying uraniferous zones.
+Uranium exploration on the Red Willow project is targeting both unconformity-related and basement hosted deposits.
+The graphitic basement rocks are targeted at the unconformity and, to test for basement mineralization, below the paleoweathering alteration.
+Drill targets are prioritized by the presence of possible structures (especially where cross-cutting structures are indicated), extensive alteration envelopes within basement or sandstone rocks, low grades of uranium, complex mineralogy and geochemistry (U, Ni, As, Co, B, Cu, Mo, Pb, Zn and V).